To create a connection to Couchbase Server you create a

-Server.
-Therefore it is not necessary to adjust your code for
+Therefore it is not necessary to adjust your code for connecting

-connecting to accommodate cluster rebalance, or to accommodate
+to accommodate cluster rebalance, or to accommodate node

-In order to connect and perform data operations, you will need to have at least one default bucket established, for instance one that you have made in the Couchbase Administrative Console.
+In order to connect and perform data operations, you will need to have at least one default data bucket established, for instance one that you have made in the Couchbase Administrative Console or the REST API.

-The following shows a basic steps for creating a connection.
-Other languages/frameworks follow a similar pattern, with slight variations due to language and compilers/interpreters:
+The following shows a basic steps for creating a connection:

-Include, import, link, or require Couchbase Client libraries into your program files.
+Include, import, link, or require Couchbase SDK libraries into your program files.
 In the example that follows, we require 'couchbase'.

 Provide connection information for the Couchbase cluster.